Mitigating Hydrogen Blistering in Sour Gas Pipeline through Inline Inspection

 Inline Inspection

-This free-swim pipeline was situated in the Grand Prairie region, approximately 10 kms long and 6” in diameter.
+This free-swim pipeline was situated in the Grande Prairie region, approximately 10 kms long and 6” in diameter.
 UPP used our 6” UXD Inline Inspection Tool to get the job done efficiently and safely.
 All of our small multi-tools include MFL (Magnetic Flux Leakage), CAL (Caliper), and IMU (Inertial Measurement Unit) capabilities, typically reducing inspection costs by about 30%.

 Analysis results